qrutyy/ls-bdd/README.md

 ```
 ./test/main.sh -s -c --io_depth 16 --jobs_num 4 --bd_name vbd
 ```
-It is able to run fio tests with pattern verification, plot generation, flamegraph generation and system-side optimisation.
+It is able to run fio tests with pattern verification, plot generation (fio2gnuplot), flamegraph generation and system-side optimisation.
 For more information about modes usage - see source code or run `./test/main.sh -h`.

 ## License